Mollie and Neel Glenn House

 The Mollie and Neel Glenn House is a historic house in Springfield, Tennessee, U.S..

 The house was built for Neel Glenn and his wife, née Mollie Dulin, in 1906.
-Since Mollie's death in 1946, it has been owned by the Springfield Federation of Women's Clubs.
-It was used as a public library from 1946 to 1969.
+Mollie died in 1946 and the ownership was transferred to the Springfield Federation of Women's Clubs.
+It was converted and used as a public library from 1946 to 1969.

 The house was designed in the Colonial Revival architectural style, with elements of Italianate, Craftsman and Art Nouveau architecture.
 It has been listed on the National Register of Historic Places since July 25, 2012.